The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 Communication

-Communication facility like mobile signal and data works well to Lukla and Namche Bazaar, especially if it’s Nepal Telecom (NTC) SIM.
+Communication facilities like mobile signal and data work well in Lukla and Namche Bazaar, especially if it’s a Nepal Telecom (NTC) SIM.
 However, even NTC signals become reachable only at specific “sweet spots” on ridges in the higher settlements of Dole, Machhermo, and Gokyo.
 So, you cannot rely on mobile data or calls, as the deep valleys and altitude block connections.
-Paid Wi‑Fi (Everest Link) is available in most places but it can be slow or cut out entirely during cloud cover or snowstorms.
+Paid Wi‑Fi (Everest Link) is available in most places, but it can be slow or cut out entirely during cloud cover or snowstorms.
 Therefore, our guides will carry a satellite phone to stay connected and make emergency calls.

 Electricity